Order Repeat Prescriptions

-There are TWO ways to request a repeat prescription:
+There are many ways to request a repeat prescription:

-ONLINE - THIS IS OUR PREFERRED METHOD.
-To request repeat medication online you will need to register for Patient Access (link above) or sign up for the NHS App on your mobile (Click HERE for info) Registering for Patient Access will mean that you will also be able to see information in your medical record such as test results, past history and scanned documents.
-If you call in the surgery or ask at your next appointment we can help you register.
+ONLINE APP - THIS IS OUR PREFERRED METHOD.
+To request repeat medication online you will need to register for Patient Access (Click HERE).
+Patient Access can be found on the app store or sign up for the NHS App on your mobile (Click HERE for info).
+Registering for Patient Access will mean that you will also be able to see information in your medical record such as test results, past history and scanned documents.
+If you call the surgery or ask at your next appointment we can help you register.

 You need to nominate a preferred pharmacy and then collect your medication from them.
 Your prescription will be sent to them within 48hrs excluding weekends and bank holidays, unless someone contacts you.
 The pharmacy will then need time to dispense your medication.